January Lunch Menus

 Dear Parents and Guardian,

-For students receiving free and reduced price meals, the grace period will end on Monday, October 9, 2018.
+For students receiving free and reduced price meals, the grace period has ended.
 All students who have not reapplied will be charged full price for meals.
 Applications are available in all school offices or you may apply online on the district website.

 How to View Your Child's Lunch Account